javierllaca/cs3101_finalproject/README.txt

 The user of this app can:
 - Write and store an arbitrary number of text-based notes.
 - Go back and edit notes
-- Delete notes from list in app.
+- Delete notes from list
-- Take a picture with phone camera and attach it to a note.
-- Save location when note was created and view it on a map.
+- Attach pictures to notes.
+- Email notes.

 Each note contains:
 - Title
 - Body of text
-- Time at which it was created
+- Date and time of creation
+- Picture (optional)